-58 Muhammad ibn Ahmad al-Qurtubi, Al-Jami' Li-Ahkam al-Qur'an (Beirut: Dâr al-Kutub al-'Ilmiyyah, 1996).
+&lt;sup>38 Muhammad ibn Ahmad al-Qurtubi, Al-Jami' Li-Ahkam al-Qur'an (Beirut: Dâr al-Kutub al-'Ilmiyyah, 1996).

-With the literal approach, the word al-Islam is interpreted as submitting, humbling oneself, and being exclusively devoted.
-Al-Thabary presents two narratives that define al-Islam, the narratives of Qatadah and Abu al-'Aliyyah.
-Qatadah defines al-Islam as "bearing witness that there is no deity but Allah and acknowledging that what was brought by the Prophet is true from Allah."
-Meanwhile, Abu al-'Aliyyah interprets al-Islam as "true sincerity for Allah and pure worship free from polytheism."
-In his work,59 al-Durr al-Mantsur fi al-Tafsir bi al-Matsur, al-Suyuthy (d.
-1505 AD / 910 H) relates the interpretation of al-Islam from Qatadah and al-Dlahak.
-Both of them interpret al-Islam as the religion of Allah that is legislated through its messengers, and it is the only religion that they brought (A. al-R. I. A. B. J. al-D. Al-Suyûthy 1998).
-In the al-Jalalain commentary that 'Abduh relied on in his lecture on interpretation, al-Suyuthy interprets al-Islam as the monotheistic teachings (tawhid) brought by the prophets60."
-Meanwhile, al-Baidlawy61 interprets al-Islam as "the teachings of tawhid and shariah brought by Prophet Muhammad saw."
+With the literal approach, the word al-Islām is interpreted as submitting, humbling oneself, and being exclusively devoted.
+Al-Thabary presents two narratives that define al-Islām, the narratives of Qatadah and Abu al-'Aliyyah.
+Qatadah defines al-Islām as "bearing witness that there is no deity but Allah and acknowledging that what was brought by the Prophet is true from Allah."
+Meanwhile, Abu al-'Aliyyah interprets al-Islām as "true sincerity for Allah and pure worship free from polytheism."
+In his work, al-Durr al-Mantsur fi al-Tafsir bi al-Matsur, al-Suyuthy (d.
+1505 AD / 910 H) relates the interpretation of al-Islām from Qatādah and al-Dlaḥāk.
+Both of them interpret al-Islām as the religion of Allah that is legislated through its messengers, and it is the only religion they brought.
+Meanwhile, al-Baidlawy interprets al-Islām as "the teachings of tawhid and shariah brought by Prophet Muhammad saw."

-Although it is said that when interpreting the Qur'an, Muhammad 'Abduh did not use references to these works, it is certain that he conducted a comprehensive or partial study of these works.
+Although it is said that when interpreting the Qur'an, Muhammad Abduh did not use references to these works, he conducted a comprehensive or partial study of them.
 From the perspective of its originality, the interpretation discourse of al-Manâr about this verse, as seen above, is not a purely new interpretation product.
-What Rashid Rida did was to make a choice and support one of the discourses that had existed before and deepen his analysis, using his own chosen terminology.
+What Rashid Rida did was to make a choice and support one of the discourses that had existed before and deepen his analysis using his own chosen terminology.

-The attention of previous interpretation writers when repeatedly interpreting the verse was focused on the resolution of the complexity of the reading of the word "inn" in "inn al-din 'ind Allah al-Islam," and all the consequences of its interpretation, whether it is read as "inna" or "anna."
-Based on the methodology that was advocated from the beginning, the author of al-Manâr, although not avoiding linguistic discussion, attempted to delve into a universal meaning that is relevant to his time.
-That universal meaning is (1) the essence of religion, which is total surrender to Allah, and (2) the encouragement to avoid disputes.
-These two aspects are the focus of al-Manâr in interpreting the verse, with the key terms al-Islam and Ahl al-Kitâb.
+The attention of previous interpretation writers when repeatedly interpreting the verse was focused on the resolution of the complexity of the reading of the word "inn" in "inn al-dīn' ind Allāh al-Islām," and all the consequences of its interpretation, whether it is read as "inna" or "anna."
+Based on the methodology advocated from the beginning, the author of al-Manâr, although not avoiding linguistic discussion, attempted to delve into a universal meaning relevant to his time.
+That universal meaning is (1) the essence of religion, total surrender to